walles/riff/README.md

 - Print help and bail if stdin is a terminal
 - On exceptions, print the current version just like `--version`
 - On exceptions, print a link to the issue tracker
+- Add test case verifying that the `Inspired by` part of `git show 77c8f77 -- bin/riff` is highlighted as an upside down L.